highbyte/dotnet-6502/docs/systems/c64/libraries.md

 every instruction boundary, and at every access to one of their registers, to the cycle of the access.
 A read of `$D012` therefore returns the raster line at the cycle the read happens, a CIA timer read returns the count at that cycle, a raster-compare or timer-control write takes effect on its own cycle.
+The CIA timers have the 6526's pipeline between a control write and the
+counter: after a start the counter holds through the two cycles after the write and shows its first decrement on the third; a force load shows the latch two cycles after the write and counts from it two cycles later; a stop lets the counter move for two more cycles; a one-shot timer stops with the latch in the counter; writing the latch's high byte while the timer is stopped loads the counter, the low byte alone does not.
+The underflow flag shows in the interrupt control register in the cycle the counter reads 0 for timer A and a cycle earlier for timer B (the 6526's timing; the 6526A's is not modelled), and the interrupt output follows in the next cycle unless a read has taken the flag away.
+The CiaSyncedSplit sample in the Avalonia and browser menus places a raster split with a CIA timer started in a known cycle, the classic timer stabiliser, and marks where the split's edge belongs with that pipeline.
 A raster or CIA timer interrupt is dated to the cycle on which the raster line began or the timer underflowed, and the CPU applies its sampling rule to that cycle: taken after the current instruction if it fell at or before the second-to-last cycle, otherwise after the next one.
 The raster interrupt is raised when the raster compare goes from not matching to matching, checked as the raster enters a line (a cycle later for line 0) and in the cycle after a